Mermaids vs. Scary Spiders aka Happy Birthday, Charlotte

 "Oh, no, Alia's Mom," said Caty, our hostess, as Alia's Mom crawled out behind the last child.

-And I laughed.
+And I laughed, because my daughter has the same name.
 THIS TIME IT WASN'T ABOUT ME!
 I was not the Alia's Mom at this party.
 Just holding the door, ma'am.